roderickmackenzie/h14pod/CW/lit_review_latex/task.md

 When it comes time to perform a literature review as part of you dissertation, you will already have these skills well practiced.
 This means that when you start your project, you will hit the ground running.
 If your work, based on a sound literature review and raises very interesting research questions, you may even be able to turn your dissertation into a published paper which would be very good for your CV.

-2. The topic of the literature review
+2.The topic of the literature review
 -------------------------------------

 This literature review will be *on solar energy harvesting*, specifically turning the suns energy into a useful power source for man kind.
 The way you approach the topic is up to you, for example if are doing an MSc in Electrical Engineering, you may want to focus on the challenges of running an electricity grid with a lot solar in it.
 If your MSc is in Materials Science, you may want to focus on novel materials used in 3rd generation solar cells, or if your MSc is in the bio-sciences, you may want to focus on growing bio-mass to then burn to generate energy.
 The exact focus is up to you, but your review must extensively answer at least three of the following points.